 Sure, rock ‘n’ roll is at its core a rebellious, transgressive art form, one based on enfant terrible attitude and a healthy dose of iconoclasm.
 But that doesn’t mean that there isn’t any room for a little old-school spirituality every once in a while.
-So just in time for Easter, here’s a holy handful of songs about Jesus from the rock realm.
+So here’s a holy handful of songs about Jesus from the rock realm.
 Of course, some of these songs aren’t exactly coming at their subject from a conventional stance, but then you wouldn’t expect the likes of Lou Reed and Tom Waits to offer up anything that smacks of conventionality, would you?

 1. Big Star’s “Jesus Christ”